mahealamuq/De-Novo-Genome-Assembly-and-Gene-Prediction-Using-Velvet/README.md

 ## Project Overview

-This repository documents a de novo genome assembly workflow using paired-end Illumina sequencing reads from accession **ERR048385**.
-The aim of this project is to assemble an unknown bacterial genome without using a reference genome and evaluate the quality of the assembly using Velvet.
+This repository demonstrates de novo genome assembly of Illumina paired-end sequencing data (ERR048385) using Velvet.
+The workflow includes sequence quality assessment, FASTQ file inspection, de Bruijn graph-based genome assembly, assembly evaluation using multiple k-mer lengths (59 and 69), and comparison of assembly quality metrics such as N50, contig length, coverage, and percentage of reads assembled.
+The best assembly was selected based on assembly continuity and used as a draft bacterial genome for downstream analyses including gene prediction and genome annotation..

-This practical is based on genome assembly and gene prediction, where the main objectives are to:
+This repository is based on genome assembly and gene prediction, where the main objectives are to:

 1. Assemble a genome de novo using high-throughput sequencing data.
 2. Assess how different k-mer lengths affect assembly quality.
 3. Use the best assembly for downstream gene prediction and genome annotation.

-The original practical uses **Velvet**, a de Bruijn graph-based assembler, to assemble Illumina paired-end reads.
-The practical also explains that the assembled contigs can later be used for ab initio protein-coding gene prediction using GeneMark.

 ---